CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/hotwire-outside-rails.md

 Initially, I considered using Java Spring for this blog, but I encountered challenges with Web Sockets.
 Instead, I opted for a much simpler TypeScript application.

-Let’s start by initializing a new BunJS application:
+Let's start by initializing a new BunJS application:

 ```bash
 mkdir bunjs-turbo-demo